LearnersGuild/digest/january-19-2018.md

 ## Learner Things

 * There are no major updates to share at the moment.
-All events, especially in the Career Development arena, are available on the Guild Program Calendar
+All events, especially in the Career Development arena, are available on the Guild Program Calendar.

 ##### Omni